 - Search using the search box in the top left for a town, village, postcode or Grid Ref.
 In the app, this will only work while you have a data connection.

-To zoom in and out use your mouse scroll wheel, pinch to zoom or us the zoom controls on the right of the screen.
+To zoom in and out using your mouse scroll wheel, pinch to zoom or use the zoom controls on the right of the screen.

 3. Changing map style

 Switch maps with the layer selector button in the bottom right:

 - Standard: a zoomable map that shows everything from country overview to street map, ideal for finding locations and planning on-road activities.

 - Aerial: high resolution, zoomable aerial imagery.
 Great for seeing more detail of the terrain and vegetation, or just to find your house.

 - National Park Pathways: the standard map plus highlighting all paths, tracks, bridleways and roads in National Parks, enabling automatic snap to path route planning (Premium users only).

 - Greenspace: Standard map with all the greenspaces available for outdoor recreation.
 Click the 'Help' button in the top right for a key to the colours used.

 - Standard + OS Leisure Maps: once you zoom in far enough this map will automatically switch to our classic 1:50 000 scale OS Landranger or 1:25 000 OS Explorer style mapping.
 Ideal for walking, off-road cycling and any outdoor activity (Premium users only).